 Configuring Single Sign-On for Zendesk

-This week let me take you through the steps to configure Single Sign-On for Zendesk.
-Once SSO is configured, users can access their Zendesk accounts with just their Active Directory or Microsoft Windows credentials.
-ADSelfService Plus also allows you to access Zendesk accounts with just a single click, from its web console.
+Once single sign-on (SSO) is configured, users can access their Zendesk accounts with just their Active Directory or Microsoft Windows credentials.
+They can also access Zendesk accounts with just a single click from ADSelfService Plus’ web console.

-- Login to ADSelfService Plus web console with the administrator credentials.
+- Log in to Zendesk with administrator credentials.

 - Click Save.